-Venture into one of the many intimate coves or inlets that make Baranof Island one of the most scenic places in Southeast Alaska.
+Venture into one of the many intimate coves or inlets along Southeast Alaska's "Waterfall Coast" (Eastern Baranof Island).
 Experience traditional dancing, a totem carving display, and the world's tallest totem in the Tlingit Native village of Kake.

 Home to a little over 2,000 permanent residents, Wrangell is the only town in Alaska to have been under the jurisdiction of three flags, and ruled by four nations -- the Tlingit, Russia, England, and the United States.
 Enjoy several options to explore this colorful history, including a guided walking tour and a trip to the Wrangell Museum.
 Visit the intriguing State Historic Park, Petroglyph Beach, which contains the highest concentration of petroglyphs in Southeast Alaska.